 The Credit Committee considers the development of general lending principles and oversees risk management practices in lending operations.
-The Credit Committee is chaired by the Chief Executive Officer and is composed of other Chief Officers as well as other Senior Officers.
+The Credit Committee is chaired by the Chief Executive Officer and is composed of other Chief Officers as well as other Senior Officers engaged in lending.